-Mr. Manchester, of Kilbourn visited his wife, Sister Manchester, several days during the week.
+Mr. Manchester, of Kilbourn visited his wife, Sister Manchester, several days during the week a few weeks' treatment.

 Brother R. G. Cowles of Baraboo made us a visit Tuesday.
 He came to consult the Doctor with reference to Sister Cowles' health.
 She arrived Friday to remain a few weeks.